Denmark14/lumi-calc/README.md

 This repository houses both the package implementing the core damage formula mechanics in each generation ([`@smogon/calc`][1]) as well as [logic and markup for the official UI][2].

+## Lumi Relevant Changes

+To update the datasets, simply add the files to the `input` folder of the repository, making sure to match the filenames correctly.
+If the site does not work after an update, either ping Denmark on Discord, make an issue ticket, or roll back the commit if you know how.
+All building is run automatically and github pages will be updated after four minutes on average.

+## Romhack Relevant Changes

+This will function for any BDSP romhack.
+Simply update the files in `input` and either adapt your documentation to the example csv provided, or change the parsing code in the relevant file in the `tasks` folder.
+You will also need to update the action yaml to specify your own repository.

 ## `@smogon/calc`

 The `@smogon/calc` package powers the UI, providing a programmatic interface for computing damage